 Effexor Withdrawal and Tapering Help

-"I thank you Alesandra and the group of people at POR who made it possible for me to go though this program so successfully!! - Chiara (Effexor, Xanax)
+"I thank you Alesandra and the group of people at Point of Return who made it possible for me to go though this program so successfully!! - Chiara (Effexor, Xanax)

+Are you trying to Get Off Effexor?
+Need Help to Wean off Effexor and control the Effexor Withdrawal Symptoms?
+Our holistic approach combined with gentle reduction schedules has been used successful for 15 years in 78 countries.
 Effexor Withdrawal Symptoms are also known as Effexor Discontinuation Syndrome that can interfere with all aspects of life.
-Effexor is an SNRI (affecting Serotonin and Norepinephrine levels) that was launched in the United States in 1994 and is known for causing a higher rate of Effexor Withdrawal Symptoms than most antidepressants.
-Tapering Effexor must be done slowly to control the symptoms and time-released Effexor is more challenging than the immediate release formula originally introduced.
-Many can easily come off Effexor but for those that experience Effexor Withdrawal, they need assistance.
-Our nonprofit has been helping patients safely come off Effexor for 15 years.
-Contact Our Prescription Drug Experts for help.
+Effexor is an SNRI (altering Serotonin and Norepinephrine) that was synthesized in the 1980s and launched in the United States in 1994 and is known for causing a higher rate of Effexor Withdrawal Symptoms than most antidepressants.
+Tapering Effexor must be done slowly to control the withdrawal symptoms and time-released Effexor is more challenging than the immediate release formula originally introduced.
+Some can easily Come Off Effexor but for those that experience Effexor Withdrawal, they need assistance.
+If you want help to Stop Effexor, Contact Our Prescription Drug Experts for help today.

 How Our Program and Tapering Process Works for Effexor Withdrawal